turboflakes/crunch/README.md

 ## Why use `crunch`

-To claim payout of staking rewards for just one or a list of Validators at the end of each Era or every X hours.
+To claim staking rewards for just one or a list of Validators at the end of each Era or every X hours.

 To get notified about the amount and rate of the total staking rewards each Validator and their Nominators got